 by Ken Sehested

-This “world” is not my home; but this earth is.
+This “world” is not our home; but this earth is.

 risking no hopes, claimed by no promises.

-realty’s lien which privileges the few at the
+every realty’s lien which privileges the few at the expense of the many.

 every meadow’s shadow, every peak’s brow,